-In June, Platinum and Palladium prices fell owing to strengthening of the dollar.
-Rhodium prices fell on the back of y should improve as supply has started to normalize.
-In July and August, the prices of Platinum, Palladium and Rhodium fell drastically on account of decreased consumer spending and market activity in anticipation of a third wave of COVID-19.
-In September, the continued lack of demand - caused by the semiconductor shortage - caused a massive decline in the prices of Palladium and Rhodium.
+In September, the continued lack of demand - caused by the sem iconductor shortage - caused a massive decline in the prices of Palladium and Rhodium.
 Platinum's demand wasn't hit as hard due to its various uses, thus its price dropped only marginally.
-In October, prices of Palladium and Rhodium continued to fall amid the ongoing semiconductor shortages - which induced a lack of demand.
+In October , prices of Palladium and Rhodium continued to fall amid the ongoing semiconductor shortages - which induced a lack of demand.
 Platinum's price rose slightly due to supply tightness.
-In November, Platinum and Palladium prices increased marginally as a result of a recent increase in demand for precious metals in smelting circuit boards onto mobile phones.
+In November, Platinum and Palladium prices increased marginally as a result of a recent increase in demand for precious metals in smelting circuit boards onto cell phones.
 Palladium prices remained stable.
-In December, prices decreased across all 3 precious metals due to a significant drop in demand, as commercial and industrial activity declined following concerns over the Omicron variant.
-In January, prices rose drastically due to a marginal rise in demand post the holiday season, coupled with geo-political tensions globally.
+In December, prices decreased a cross all 3 precious metals due to a significant drop in demand, as commercial and industrial activity declined following concerns over the Om icron variant.
+In January, prices rose drastically due to a marginal rise in demand post the holiday season, coupled with g eo-political ten sions globally.
+In February, prices of all precious metals rose drastically due to supply tightness, caused by geo -political conflicts, and renewed demand.
+In March, prices of palladium and rhodium increased sharply due to sustained supply tightness caused by the conflict in Ukraine, alongside recent lockdowns in China amid a surge in Covid-19 cases.